 PLEASE NOTE: The Doncaster 1914-18 project ended in July 2019, so education sessions are no longer available through the project, but you can still enquire about sessions with Heritage Doncaster.
 Below is a summary of the Doncaster 1914-18 project’s activity from 2015 to 2019.

-Doncaster 1914-18 delivers education programmes for primary and secondary schools across Doncaster.
-These programmes are FREE and will be delivered in your classroom.
+Doncaster 1914-18 delivered education programmes for primary and secondary schools across Doncaster.
+These programmes were and delivered in the classroom.
 Please find below descriptions of the programmes that we offer.
-If you can’t see what you are looking for, please get in touch and we can discuss your ideas.
-To book a free school programme please fill out the request form.
+The following programmes were offered by the project:

 REMEMBRANCE DAY ROADSHOW

 What is Remembrance Day and what does it mean?

 What was life like for the men and women of Doncaster during the First World War?

 With a Remembrance Day Roadshow students will get hands-on with First World War objects to learn more about life in Doncaster 1914-1918.
 They will develop an understanding of Remembrance Day and why it is commemorated each year.
 They will have the opportunity to dress in First World War clothing and uniforms and uncover some of the stories of Doncaster’s men and women.